The surcharge could have wide-ranging impact on retailers and other shippers this coming holiday season.

 Others Potentially Affected

-The UPS surcharges will also affect Wal-Mart Stores Inc. (NYSE:WMTD) and Macy’s Inc., (NYSE:MD), both of whom have been ramping up their e-commerce presence in an effort to compensate for a lack of foot traffic in stores.
+The UPS surcharges will also affect Wal-Mart Stores Inc. (NYSE:WMTC) and Macy’s Inc., (NYSE:MB), both of whom have been ramping up their e-commerce presence in an effort to compensate for a lack of foot traffic in stores.